 - Measure revenue at each touchpoint

 - Add together over the lifetime of that customer

 At its simplest, the formula for measuring CLV is:

 Customer revenue minus the costs of acquiring and serving the customer = CLV

-Functions can be added to this simple formula to reflect multiple purchases, behaviour patterns and engagement to predict CLV.
+Functions can be added to this simple formula to reflect multiple purchases, behavior patterns, and engagement to predict CLV.

 Ultimately, you don’t need to get bogged down in complex calculations – you just need to be mindful of the value that a customer provides over their lifetime relationship with you.
 By understanding the customer experience and measuring feedback at all key touchpoints, you can start to understand the key drivers of CLV.

-CLV is a great metric to track and optimise, but one thing to keep a close eye on too is the cost of that customer to your business.
+CLV is a great metric to track and optimize, but one thing to keep a close eye on too is the cost of that customer to your business.